Edward "Duke" Ellington (April 29th 1899 - May 24th 1974)

 Born on April 29th 1899 in Washington, D.C. into a musical family Edward Ellington first started taking piano lessons when he was seventeen.
 His relaxed graceful character earned him the royal nickname of "Duke".
 Edward wrote his first piano composition "Soda Fountain Rag" during the Summer of 1914 while working as a soda jerk at the Poodle Dog Cafe.
 He began experimented by playing the tune at different tempos and time signatures and discovered to his amazement that listeners couldn't recognize it as the same piece of music.

 The Duke studied commercial art at Armstrong Manual Training School but dropped out to pursue music a couple of months before graduation in 1916.
-The following year he began assembling groups to play local dances while working as a sign painter and two years later in 1919 became acquainted with a drummer from New Jersey named Sonny Greer who further encouraged his musical endeavours.
-When Greer was invited to join the "Wilber Sweatman Orchestra" in Harlem 'Duke' Ellington made the life changing decision to accompany him, leaving behind an already successful career.
+The following year he began assembling groups to play local dances while working as a sign painter and two years later in 1919 became acquainted with a drummer from New Jersey named Sonny Greer who further encouraged his musical endeavors.
+When Greer was invited to join the "Wilber Sweatman Orchestra" in Harlem "Duke" Ellington made the life changing decision to accompany him, leaving behind an already successful career.

 If you enjoy 20sJazz.com, Please Share us with your Friends.